 So, whenever you see Yaks, or other animals passing by, let it go through and continue your journey.

 - Avoid natural water for drinking purposes:

 Drinking water from local resource is risky.
 You might see locals drinking the same, but you have to avoid it and stay on safe side.
 Non purified water may be contaminated and it may causes illness with water borne diseases which you absolutely do not want to get affected by.

 So, always drink purified water.
 Or purify yourself before drinking with chlorine tabs or other UV methods which ever you find applicable.
 Ask for safe drinking water from nearby hotel or restaurant.
 You can also buy a mineral water at local store but make sure you dump the water bottle after using it.

 - Clicking photographs where it is not allowed:

 Click Click!
 “Wait! you are not allowed to click photographs here!”.
 Yes, you will encounter the same warning if you simply keep on clicking pictures without noticing a warning sign, or a board with ‘no photo please’.
 So, always before clicking pictures, look around for such signs or ask your trekking guide or locals.
 Mostly it is not allowed to click pictures inside Buddhist monasteries and Hindu temples.

-Therefore, avoid these simple four things while trekking in Nepal and make your holiday a delightful adventure without any fuss.
+Therefore, avoid these simple four things while trekking and make your holiday in Nepal a delightful adventure without any fuss.